ianpaga/entropia_exercise-question-classifier/README.md

 export GROQ_API_KEY = ‘YOUR_GROQ_KEY_1234567’
 ```

-If not the key isn't exported the following error will be raised by `config.py`:
+If the key is not exported the following error will be raised by `config.py`:

 ```bash
 raise ValueError('API KEY NOT FOUND!')